siefkenj/IBLODEs/book/typst/modules/module3-practice-problems.typ

       /* Build this differential equation
       model.
 Use Euler's method to find
       the solution.
 Give the component graphs */
+      A desease, which will call Finnish
+      Undergarment Necrosis (FUN), is  spreading through a population of $100,000$ people in Finland.
+      Let $S(t)$ be the population
+      of healthy people susceptible to the
+      desease.
+Let $I(t)$ be the population of infected people.
+Let $R(t)$ be the population:
+      - Once a person has contracted FUN and recovered, they are not longer susceptible to it.
+      - The entire population of $100,000$ begins susceptible to FUN with the exception of the 50 people originally to have the desease.
+      - An infected person tends to infect
+        4 susceptible people a week.
+      - It takes a person appoximately 2 weeks to recover from FUN.
+      - Nobody dies of FUN, or anything else during the span of the FUN pandemic.
+      + Let $t$ be measured *in days*.
+        Come up with a system of 3 differential equations, in a initial value problem \
+        #block(
+          inset: (bottom: .5em),
+          [
+            $cases(
+              (dif S(t))/(dif t) =
+              underline("                 ")\
+              (dif I(t))/(dif t) =
+              underline("                 ")\
+              (dif R(t))/(dif t) =
+              underline("                 ")\
+              (0,S(0),I(0),R(0)) =
+              underline("                 ")
+            )$\
+          ]
+        )
+        that corresponds with the assumptions above
+      + Now change the assumptions so that:
+        - People can only contract FUN after the age of 16.
+        - The entire original population is above the age of 16.
+        - There is a population of young people out of which people become age 16 at rate $b$.
+        - Members of the total population die at rate
+          $d$.
+        - Susceptible, infected, and recovered people die at the same rate. based on these added/edited assumptions remake the differential equations that you made in part (a).
+      + *Ignore* the differential equations that you made in part (b) and consider the differential equations that you made *in part (a)*.
+        Use Euler's method with an approriate $Delta$ step size, and enouph
+        data in $t$ to get an idea of the populations behavior, to estimate the maximum amount of people that are infected with FUN at one time.
+      + Make 3 component graphs: one for each of
+        $S(t)$, $I(t)$, and $R(t)$.
+Use these
+        graphs to predict whether of not
+        the entire population will be infected with FUN/
     ],
   ),
   (